 - Mac Recovery mode has some diversities in different macOS versions.
 The macOS Recovery has a set of recovery tools, which are controlled by the terminal.
 Under different macOS Recovery modes, the commands that the terminal executes vary.
 So, you can find some recovery tools in certain macOS version but cannot in another.
 You can try to upgrade your macOS.

 However, if the macOS Recovery mode still doesn't work, what you can do to reinstall system or restore your Mac?
 No worries.
 Here will offer you some ways.

 As for most of you who use macOS Recovery mode to restore your Mac, the common situation is that your Mac won't boot.
-At this time, firstly you need to utilize some data recovery software like iBoysoft Data Recovery for Mac to recover your data. iBoysoft Data Recovery for Mac (Supported: macOS 11 - macOS 10.2 & OS X 10.11 - OS X 10.7) can help you recover data from an unbootable Mac.
+At this time, firstly you need to utilize some data recovery software like iBoysoft Data Recovery for Mac to recover your data. iBoysoft Data Recovery Software for Mac (Supported: macOS 11 - macOS 10.2 & OS X 10.11 - OS X 10.7) can help you recover data from an unbootable Mac.

 Then, try the following ways to restore your Mac.
 The restoring ways varies according to different macOS versions.